 The Café (A-173A, temporarily closed) offers specialty coffees and beverages as well as grab-and-go sandwiches and snacks.

-Students can book an appointment to meet with a Counsellor virtually by sending a MIO to Josie Cavaliere, Student Services Administrative Technician.
+Students can book an appointment to meet with a member of Counselling Services virtually by sending a MIO to Josie Cavaliere, Student Affairs Administrative Technician.
 Students must complete a consent form before their first session.

 Counselling Resources Directory is a list of mental health support services in Montreal.